fabferri/az-pattern/ubuntu-vm-vscode-python-dev/Readme.md

  python3 -m pip install --upgrade pip
 ```

-To upgrade pip only in virtual enviroment, go into the test_env folder then run:
+To upgrade pip only in virtual environment, go into the test_env folder then run:
 ```
 ./python -m pip install --upgrade pip
 ```